Billerica, Massachusetts: Geography

-According to the United States Census Bureau, the town has a total area of 26.4 sqmi, of which 25.9 sqmi are land and 0.5 sqmi (1.90%) is water.
+According to the United States Census Bureau, the town has a total area of 26.4 sqmi, of which 25.9 sqmi are land and 0.5 sqmi, or 1.90%, is water.

-Billerica is located 20 mi north-northwest of Boston along the Northwest Expressway portion of U.S. Route 3, positioning it as the border between Boston’s inner suburbs to the south and the Merrimack Valley region to the north.
+Billerica is located 20 mi north-northwest of Boston along the Northwest Expressway portion of U.S. Route 3, positioning it as the border between Boston's inner suburbs to the south and the Merrimack Valley region to the north.
 The town is also situated less than 3 mi from the Massachusetts Route 128/Interstate 95 High-Technology belt to the south and less than 2 mi from the Interstate 495 (Massachusetts) outer belt highway to the north.

 Billerica has several small neighborhoods that form villages (or sections) of town.
 Those villages are Billerica Center, East Billerica, North Billerica, Nutting Lake, Pinehurst, West Billerica, River Pines, Riverdale, and South Billerica.

 Billerica borders the following towns: Chelmsford, Lowell, Tewksbury, Wilmington, Burlington, Bedford, and Carlisle.
 The border with Lowell is at a point in the middle of the Concord River where Billerica, Chelmsford, Lowell and Tewksbury all meet.

 Environment

 The Shawsheen River and Concord River are the two major waterways within the town.
-Nuttings Lake offers a public beach and other recreational water activities including canoeing and sailing.
+Nuttings Lake offers a public beach and other recreational water activities, including canoeing and sailing.